setrar/labs/part3/ch7/src/main/java/org/apache/activemq/book/ch7/xbean/README.md

 :bulb: Note

-One important thing to note in listing 7.3 is that you should always add your plug-ins before connectors; otherwise they won’t be initialized.
+One important thing to note in Java listing above is that you should always add your plug-ins before connectors; otherwise they won’t be initialized.
 Also, any connectors added after the broker has been started won’t be properly started either.

+:round_pushpin: Start the broker

 ```
 mvn exec:java --define exec.mainClass=org.apache.activemq.book.ch7.xbean.Broker